kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

  * @typedef {{signal?: AbortSignal}} SubscriberOptions */

-/**
- * @description A facade over Websocket client, which implements reconnection
- * and extends on EventTarget to provide access to its "message" and "isConnected" events.
- */
 export class Subscriber extends EventTarget {
   /** @type {WebSocket | undefined} */
   #ws = undefined;